Madonna and sexuality: Press and public

+In 2006, Ottawa Citizens Dunlevy T'cha, said that "many critics" seen her "variously", including embodying the "contradictions of a society fascinated by fame [or] ambivalent about sexuality".
 In Record Collecting for Girls (2011), Courtney Smith documented that most people associate Madonna with sex.
 Vultures Meaghan Garvey summarized at least in her first 20 years of career, "no one talked about Madonna without talking about sex".

 By the late 1980s, physicist Stephen Hawking even name-checked the singer by joking: "I have sold more books on physics than Madonna has on sex".
-That perception was stronger in the 1990s; Mark Bego reflected "since her arrival on the scene ten years ago, Madonna has become so synonymous with sex (and publicity) that it may be hard to remember that she started as a musical phenomenon."
-The 1996 edition of the Hutchinson Encyclopedia even referred to her as a "U.S. pop singer and actress who presents herself on stage and in videos with an exaggerated sexuality".
+That perception was stronger in the 1990s; author Mark Bego reflected "since her arrival on the scene ten years ago, Madonna has become so synonymous with sex (and publicity) that it may be hard to remember that she started as a musical phenomenon."
+The 1996 edition of the Hutchinson Encyclopedia referred to her as a "U.S. pop singer and actress who presents herself on stage and in videos with an exaggerated sexuality".
+In The Thirty Years' Wars (1996), Andrew Kopkind regarded Madonna as "the premier sex symbol of the decade" (1990s), while Sara Mills cited a commentary about Madonna: "write off Madonna as 'just another sex symbol' is to fail to understand her massive appeal".
 In 2000, Brian McCollum from Knight Ridder made a comparative in AlltheWeb's results using the phrases "Madonna and music" which garnered 235,000 hits and "Madonna and sex" landing more than 333,000 results.

-Her sexuality also became a tabloid-fixture at some stage; in Profiles of Female Genius (1994), author Gene Landrum describes that Madonna's libidinal energy and sexuality become in her major attraction for the media and "it has become the focal point for her whole career".
+Her sexuality also made her a tabloid-fixture.
+In Profiles of Female Genius (1994), author Gene Landrum describes that Madonna's libidinal energy and sexuality become in her major attraction for the media and "it has become the focal point for her whole career".
 Madonna herself noted the "bad press" about her sexuality as early as 1985.
-Historian Andrea Stuart cited a tabloid headline where Madonna was called a "man-eater" and how "she used sex to climb to the top".
-Author Adam Sexton called some press pieces as a "creepy moralism" decrying that "reading articles about Madonna, you could get the idea that it was the habit of pop journalists to marry the first person they slept with".
-In the compendium The Madonna Connection (1993), scholars even wrote that "it is no surprise, then that rumors of Madonna testing HIV-positive have been incredibly persistent".
-They wrote that certain segments of our culture find comfort in identifying her as a carrier of the AIDS virus—a disease perceived by some as a punishment for immoral behavior— and making Madonna HIV-positive establishes her moral guilt and provides for her ultimate containment by death.
+Historian Andrea Stuart cited a tabloid headline where she was called a "man-eater" and how "used sex to climb to the top".
+Author Adam Sexton called some press pieces as a "creepy moralism".
+In the compendium The Madonna Connection (1993), scholars wrote there were persistent rumors of Madonna to be HIV-positive.
+They wrote that certain segments of society find comfort in identifying her as a carrier of the AIDS virus—a disease perceived as a punishment for immoral behavior— and making Madonna HIV-positive establishes her moral guilt and provides for her ultimate containment by death.